 $\bullet$ In the parabolic setting, one can first mention \cite{tindel-tudor-viens} for the study of a homogeneous equation with additive fractional Brownian motion, and the series of papers \cite{hu,hu-lu-nualart,hu-nualart-song} for the analysis of a linear multiplicative perturbation of the heat equation.
 Pathwise approaches to the parabolic fractional problem have also been considered in \cite{RHE,REE} using rough-paths ideas, and in \cite{deya,deya2} with the formalism of Hairer's theory of regularity structures.

-$\bullet$ For the wave equation, and to the best of our knowledge, the results are so far limited to the analysis of the specific one-dimensional ($d=1$) situation \cite{caithamer,erraoui-ouknine-nualart, quer-tindel}, and to the study of affine models when $d\geq 2$: homogeneous equation with additive fractional noise in \cite{balan-tudor} and multiplicative linear noise in \cite{balan} (with time-fractional order $H_0>1/2$ and space covariance structure given by a Riesz kernel of order $\al >d-2$).
+$\bullet$ For the wave equation, and to the best of our knowledge, the results are so far limited to the analysis of the specific one-dimensional ($d=1$) situation \cite{balan-jolis-quer,caithamer,erraoui-ouknine-nualart, quer-tindel}, and to the study of affine models when $d\geq 2$: the homogeneous equation with additive fractional noise in \cite{balan-tudor} and multiplicative linear noise in \cite{balan} (when the time-fractional order satisfies $H_0>1/2$ and the space covariance structure is given by a Riesz kernel of order $\al >d-2$).

 \

 In brief, SPDEs, and especially stochastic hyperbolic equations, driven by a space-time fractional noise remain a widely-open field at this point.
 Note in particular that the wave-equation case cannot be treated within the recently-introduced framework of regularity structures (\cite{hai-14}), due to the lack of regularization properties for the wave kernel with respect to space-time Sobolev topologies.